onetarek/wp-nav-menu-cache/readme.txt

 1. Settings Page

 == Changelog ==
+= 2.1 =
+* Bug Fix: The option "Cache for Individual URL" was getting set automatically on some sites.

 = 2.0 =
 * Feature Added: A Settings page
 * Feature Added: Exclude any theme location from caching you don't want to cache any menu of.